LorenzoPiu/aPrioriDNS/README.md

 https://apriori.gitbook.io/apriori-documentation-1

+## How to cite
+This open-source software is distributed under the MIT license.
+If you use it in your work, please cite it as:
+Lorenzo Piu. ‘aprioridns: V1.1.8’.
+Zenodo, 19 September 2024. https://doi.org/10.5281/zenodo.13793623.

 ## Quickstart
 The following code can be used to test the library once installed.
 A detailed explanation of the workflow presented is available [here](https://apriori.gitbook.io/apriori-documentation-1/getting-started/quickstart).